villflakken/gravipy/README.md

   * For multi-set reading, return a dictionary..?
 Would be hard to handle with predetermined scripts, maybe?...
     * But controlling these on Jupyter would be simple, to keep the datasets apart - just refer to the indexes from a printed list of said dictionary's keys! :D

+...=> This is current format; as long as it seems to work.

 ------
 **0.52 from 0.51** (WIP):
 * Added the file and corresponding class `read_autotools.py` for when automated reading&postprocessing is wanted, but made `read_usertools.py` as a toolkit for live data manipulation w/ Jupyter - so that the latter's functions are less dependent on the parameters associated with the class' initialization.